larsks/blog.oddbit.com-posts/post/2020-07-28-you-cant-get-an-n95-mask-now-w.md

 #### Review

-This company also originally developed masks for people wishing to reduce exposure to pollutants.
+Vogmask also originally developed masks for people wishing to reduce exposure to pollutants.
 Consistent with that purpose, some Vogmasks do have valves; however, the company has now introduced a line of masks that lacks valves.
-The Vogmask is fabric-based and, while stiffer than the typical homemade mask, still has the potential to collapse inward against one's mouth/nose under conditions of heavy breathing.
+The [Vogmask valveless mask][] is fabric-based and, while stiffer than the typical homemade mask, still has the potential to collapse inward against one's mouth/nose under conditions of heavy breathing.
 Fit is, however, not likely to be a problem: not only does the mask have a nosepiece to allow for a customized